AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ## Add [!DNL Products]

-You can add [!DNL Products] in GenStudio to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->
+You can add [!DNL Products] in GenStudio for Performance Marketers to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->

 See [[!DNL Products]](products.md).